Concordium/concordium-misc-tools/credential-verification-service/README.md

 Process Overview:
 - Submits a register data transaction to the concordium network, in the form of a VAA (Verifiable Audit Anchor)
-- Returns the `AnchoredVerificationAuditRecordResponse` which contains the Audit record and the VAA transaction hash
+- Returns the `PresentationVerificationData` response which contains the verification result, the audit anchor record and the audit anchor transaction hash.

 Diagrams and Sample Payloads:
 - [Sequence Diagram](docs/api/verify_presentation/sequence.md)